-Repair & Replacement Fund - CIP: The Covenants, Conditions, and Restrictions for Centennial Industrial Park requires all property owners/tenants located within the boundaries of the Centennial Industrial Park to pay the port a storm water impact fee.
+Repair & Replacement Fund - CIP Reserve: The Covenants, Conditions, and Restrictions for Centennial Industrial Park requires all property owners/tenants located within the boundaries of the Centennial Industrial Park to pay the port a storm water impact fee.
 The storm water impact fee will equal the City of Vancouver's storm water impact fee.
-70% of the fee collected is retained by the port in a separate account to be used for annual operations, maintenance, repairs and capital improvements of the Centennial Industrial Park enhanced storm water treatment system.
+70% of the fee collected is retained by the port in a separate account to be used for annual operations, maintenance, repairs, and capital improvements of the Centennial Industrial Park enhanced storm water treatment system.
+Any amount remaining at the end of any given year will be transferred into a reserve account.
+The reserve will be used to fund capital improvements and major maintenance or repair of the Enhanced Stormwater Treatment System.